top of page

 What if I need to reschedule my student's session?

-A session may be rescheduled any time WITH a 24 hour notice WITHIN the current quarter semester (9-weeks) of prepayment.
+A session may be rescheduled any time with at least a 24-hour notice within the current quarter semester (9-weeks) of prepayment only.
 Rescheduling is subject to session availability and staffing.
+There will be no refunds outside of cancellation policy window or rescheduling for no-shows or a cancellation with less than a 24-hour notice.

 What is the cancellation policy?